SigmaHQ/sigma/.github/PULL_REQUEST_TEMPLATE.md

 ## Fixed Issues

 <!--
-Fill this in case your commit fixes issues with rules or code -->
+Link the fixed issues here, in case your commit fixes issues with rules or code -->